osboot/make-initrd/Documentation/NewFeature.md

 * rules.mk - this file will be used if the `mdadm` feature is used.
 In this file that the real actions should be described.
-* data/ - this directory contains a piece of initramfs image that you want to put into the image "as is".
+* data/ - this directory contains a piece of initramfs image that you want to put into the image "as is" (Optional).
+* tests/ - the directory contains unit tests for the feature (Optional).
+* guess/ - the directory contains a part of the guess subsystem (Optional).

 ### config.mk